xqsit94/npm-search/README.md

 The NPM Search is a user-friendly interface that allows users to search for packages available on the [Node Package Manager (NPM)](https://www.npmjs.com/) registry.
 This application provides a seamless experience for developers to discover, explore, and learn about various NPM packages that can enhance their projects.

-## Features
+## Features and Todo's

-- **Quick and Efficient Search**: The application offers a powerful search functionality that enables users to quickly find NPM packages by name, keywords, or descriptions.
+- [x] **Quick and Efficient Search**: The application offers a powerful search functionality that enables users to quickly find NPM packages by name, keywords, or descriptions.

-- **Package Details**: Users can view detailed information about a specific package, including its name, version, description, author, license, dependencies, and more.
+- [ ] **Package Details**: Users can view detailed information about a specific package, including its name, version, description, author, license, dependencies, and more.

-- **Sorting and Filtering**: Users can sort search results based on relevance, popularity, or date.
+- [ ] **Sorting and Filtering**: Users can sort search results based on relevance, popularity, or date.
 Filtering options allow users to narrow down results by scope, keywords, and more.

-- **Interactive UI**: The user interface is designed to be intuitive and responsive, providing a smooth experience across different devices and screen sizes.
+- [ ] **Interactive UI**: The user interface is designed to be intuitive and responsive, providing a smooth experience across different devices and screen sizes.

-- **Package Statistics**: Gain insights into package popularity, weekly downloads, and GitHub repository stars to help users make informed decisions.
+- [ ] **Package Statistics**: Gain insights into package popularity, weekly downloads, and GitHub repository stars to help users make informed decisions.

 ## Installation and Usage